Liriodendron tulipifera L.

 'Glen Gold'

-‘Glen Gold’, raised in Australia (Dirr 2009), has uniformly yellow leaves fading to lime green.
+‘Glen Gold’, raised in Australia, has uniformly yellow leaves at first, which fade to lime green as the season progresses (Dirr 2009).
 The leaves are unusually large, which combined with apparently low vigour makes for a rather gawky plant; although it has been sold by UK nurseries for more than a decade, the author has yet to see an established tree.
-A specimen planted in 1999 in the Bodenham Arboretum in Worcestershire under the name ‘Greengold’ has grown quite vigorously to 11 m (Tree Register, The (2008)); its unfolding leaves in April are slightly yellowish between the main veins, suggesting that, even if ‘Greengold’ were to have been a misprint for ‘Glen Gold’, some degree of reversion has also occurred.
+A specimen planted in 1999 in the Bodenham Arboretum in Worcestershire under the name ‘Greengold’ has grown quite vigorously to 11 m (The Tree Register 2008); its unfolding leaves in April are slightly yellowish between the main veins, suggesting that, even if ‘Greengold’ were to have been a misprint for ‘Glen Gold’, some degree of reversion has also occurred.

 'Heltorf'